hashicorp/terraform-plugin-sdk/README.md

 ## Migrating to SDK v1 from built-in SDK

 Migrating to the standalone SDK v1 is covered on the [Plugin SDK section](https://www.terraform.io/docs/extend/plugin-sdk.html) of the website.

+## Migrating to SDK v2 from SDK v1

+Migrating to the v2 release of the SDK is covered in the [v2 Upgrade Guide](https://www.terraform.io/docs/extend/guides/v2-upgrade-guide.html) of the website.

 ## Versioning